Testing your responsive web designs is crucial because the user experience on mobile devices is quite different from desktops.

 But actual testing on all the mobile devices in the market isn’t practical for most of us.

 So a simple responsive design testing technique some of us do is resizing our browser’s window size to kind of match the viewport sizes of smartphones and tablets.
-This is a quick-and-dirty trick for basic visual testing and it help us spot major problems, but it’s a terribly inaccurate portrayal of the mobile device experience.
+This is a quick-and-dirty trick for basic visual testing and it helps us spot major problems, but it’s a terribly inaccurate portrayal of the mobile device experience.

-Mobile devices have unique touch interactions like swipes and pinch-to-zooms, and likewise desktops have interactions like hovering and right-clicking.
+Mobile devices have unique touch interactions like swipes and pinch-to-zooms, and likewise, desktops have interactions like hovering and right-clicking.
 Responsive designs must account for these variances.

 This tutorial will discuss an effective and practical method for debugging and testing your responsive designs.
 It involves a tool you probably already have: Google Chrome.

 Google Chrome’s DevTools has a feature called device mode that’s loaded with helpful tools for testing and debugging responsive designs.

 Device mode is unprecedented.
 Most other responsive design testing tools simply resize your viewport, but device mode actually emulates the mobile device experience, particularly touchscreen interactions like tapping and swiping, right in your web browser.